Dr. Guido Kroemer on Autophagy, Caloric Restriction Mimetics, Fasting & Protein Acetylation

 A long-term autoimmune disorder that primarily affects joints.
 It typically results in warm, swollen, and painful joints.
 Pain and stiffness often worsen following rest.
 Most commonly, the wrist and hands are involved.
 The underlying mechanism involves the body's immune system attacking the joints.

-Spermidine is a polyamine named for having originally been isolated from semen, but has since been found in a variety of different tissue types, as well as foods.
-It is most well-known for its role as a potential autophagy and longevity promoter with its effects having been demonstrated in yeast, flies, worms, and human immune cells. ↓ Acetyltransferase activity (especially EP300) → ↓ cytosolic Acetyl CoA → Autophagy Tobias Eisenberg, et al. (4 October 2009).
+A polyamine (an organic compound having more than two amino groups) named for having been isolated in semen.
+Spermidine has since been found in a variety of different tissue types, as well as foods.
+It is best known for its role as a potential autophagy and longevity promoter with its effects having been demonstrated in yeast, flies, worms, and human immune cells. ↓ Acetyltransferase activity (especially EP300) → ↓ cytosolic Acetyl CoA → Autophagy Tobias Eisenberg, et al. (4 October 2009).
 "Induction of autophagy by spermidine promotes longevity,".
 Nature Cell Biology.
 11 (11): 1305–14.
 PMID 19801973. doi:10.1038/ncb1975. **↓ mitochondrial transmembrane potential → ↑ ubiquitination → mitophagy (preferentially targeted)**

 **Ubiquitin** is a small regulatory protein found in most tissues of eukaryotic organisms (e.g. ubiquitously). **Ubiquitination** refers to the the process by which ubiquitin proteins are added to cytosolic proteins in order to: alter their cellular location, mark them for degradation via the proteasome, and promote or prevent protein interactions.